-- Currently, how well does the child/youth get along with others? - Has there been an increase in conflicts with others? - Do they have unhealthy relationships? - Does the child/youth tend to change friends frequently?
+- Currently, how well does the child/youth get along with others? - Does the child/youth experience conflict and/or abuse in relationships? - Does the child/youth have difficulty in social relationships?

-- No evidence of any needs; no need for action.No evidence of problems and/or child/youth has age-appropriate social functioning. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - There is a history or suspicion of problems in social relationships.
-Child/youth is having some difficulty interacting with others and building and/or maintaining relationships. - 2 Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Child/youth is having some problems with their social relationships that interfere with functioning in other life domains. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.No evidence of problems and/or child/youth has age-appropriate social functioning. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+There is a history or suspicion of problems in social relationships.
+Child/youth is having some difficulty interacting with others and building and/or maintaining relationships.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Child/youth is having some problems with their social relationships that interfere with functioning in other life domains.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth is experiencing significant disruptions in social relationships.
 Child/youth may have no friends or have constant conflict in relations with others or have maladaptive relationships with others.
 The quality of the child/youth's social relationships presents imminent danger to the child/youth's safety, health, and/or development.